INTERNATIONAL HUMAN RIGHTS AWARD

 This award recognizes work being done by psychologists to advance human rights.
 The award is given to a psychologist or a group/organization largely composed of psychologists that has done substantial work to address human rights issues locally or globally through education, research, service or advocacy.
 Human rights are defined broadly and include social, cultural, economic, civil, and political rights.

-The award carries an honorarium of $300, and an award plaque.
+- The award carries an honorarium of $300, an award certificate, and an award memento.

 - Individual nominees must be psychologists (as recognized in the country where they work) engaged in work that promotes human rights